-Why Rick Scott’s trip to New Hampshire really was really more about 2022 than 2024
+Why Rick Scott’s trip to New Hampshire was really more about 2022 than 2024

 For years, potential White House hopefuls have traveled to the early voting states of Iowa, New Hampshire, South Carolina and Nevada, to help members of their party running in the midterm elections, in hopes of making friends in those key states that could pay dividends in the ensuing presidential nomination race.

-Speculation over Scott’s future national ambitions were first sparked early last year, when he ran ads in Iowa targeting then-Democratic presidential candidate Biden in the weeks ahead of the 2020 caucuses.
+Speculation over Scott’s future national ambitions were first sparked early last year, when he ran ads in Iowa targeting then-Democratic presidential candidate Joe Biden in the weeks ahead of the 2020 caucuses.

 Asked about a potential White House run, Scott told Fox News on Saturday that "I’ll worry about ’24 in ’23 and ’24" and emphasized that "I have no plans to run for president."